-The parishioners of Saint John’s believe firmly that Saint John Neumann has watched over the first of his labors for the faithful of the Lord, and from his place in heaven has continued to guide its destiny through his intercession and inspiration.
-His apostolic stay in North Bush was brief, but he planted a seed which would later grow into the vibrant center of Catholic life and worship we know today.
+The parishioners of St. John’s believe firmly St. John Neumann has watched over the first of his labors for the faithful of the Lord, and from his place in heaven has continued to guide its destiny through his intercession and inspiration.
+His pastoral stay in North Bush was brief, but he planted a seed that would later grow into the vibrant center of Catholic life and worship we know today.

 1840-1927: An interlude

 But not immediately.
-For two years after his departure the parish was cared for from Saint Louis Church.
-From 1842-1848, priests and missionaries from Williamsville ministered to Saint John’s parishioners for part of each week.
-Even without a resident pastor the congregation grew large enough to open a school in 1848 and to raise the prospect of replacing the log chapel with a larger stone church.
+For two years after his departure, the parish was cared for from St. Louis Church.
+From 1842-1848, priests and missionaries from Williamsville ministered to St. John’s parishioners for part of each week.
+Even without a resident pastor, the congregation grew large enough to open a school in 1848 and to raise the prospect of replacing the log chapel with a larger stone church.
 A parish debate ensued with a majority of the congregation opting to build the church on the higher, drier, more accessible terrain of Elyville Main and Englewood).
-The parish split, part erecting Saint Joseph’s Church as their new parish, the rest staying at St. John’s and replacing the log chapel with the present stone church we call The Chapel.
-The pastor of Saint Joseph’s serviced both congregations until 1892 when St. John’s was officially closed.
+The parish split, part erecting St. Joseph’s Church as their new parish, the rest staying at St. John’s and replacing the log chapel with the present stone church we call The Chapel.
+The pastor of St. Joseph’s serviced both congregations until 1892 when St. John’s was officially closed.

-Saint John’s parish has the reputation of being the second oldest parish in the Diocese of Buffalo.
+St. John’s parish has the reputation of being the second oldest parish in the Diocese of Buffalo.
 But there was a period of inactivity.
-Following Father Neumann it was a mission of Williamsville and then of Saint Joseph’s, with intermittent visits of the Jesuits and Redemptorists.
+Following Father Neumann, it was a mission of Williamsville and then of St. Joseph’s, with intermittent visits of the Jesuits and Redemptorists.
 For many years there was no activity whatsoever, the chapel was closed and just about abandoned.

-In 1909, after Saint Paul’s in Kenmore was erected, the pastor would open Saint John’s Chapel for Sunday afternoon services or would celebrate Mass on a special occasion.
+In 1909, after St. Paul’s in Kenmore was erected, the pastor would open St. John’s Chapel for Sunday afternoon services or would celebrate Mass on a special occasion.

 1927-1972: Monsignor Charles A. Klauder

-In 1927, Bishop William Turner granted permission to Father Charles Klauder to revitalize Saint John’s Parish as its second resident pastor.
-Father Klauder had come to the Buffalo Diocese after his ordination in Philadelphia in 1918 and served as assistant at Saint Rose of Lima, Saint Joseph’s and Saint Mary Magdalene’s.
-As a young man he had prayed at the tomb of Saint John Neumann.
+In 1927, Bishop William Turner granted permission to Father Charles Klauder to revitalize St. John’s Parish as its second resident pastor.
+Father Klauder had come to the Buffalo Diocese after his ordination in Philadelphia in 1918, and served as an assistant at St. Rose of Lima, St. Joseph’s and St. Mary Magdalene.
+As a young man, he had prayed at the tomb of St. John Neumann.
 Now he would follow directly in his footsteps.

 Father Klauder found in St. John’s the rest of his life’s work.
 He began with 35 parish families and a chapel that showed the benevolent neglect of years.
-He took the boards off the windows, scraped away the dust and grime, and lit the sanctuary lamp to proclaim the return of the Blessed Sacrament to the altar of Saint John’s.
-As he recalled it later on: “The chapel was dirty and musty…with broken windows…surrounded by overgrown weeds.
+He took the boards off the windows, scraped away the dust and grime, and lit the sanctuary lamp to proclaim the return of the Blessed Sacrament to the altar of St. John’s.
+As he recalled it later on, “The chapel was dirty and musty, with broken windows, surrounded by overgrown weeds.
 The tombstones were toppled and the barbed wire fences were rusty and broken.
-There wasn't’t any heat, light, water, house or lavatory, but thanks to the girls at Good Shepherd’s things were eventually put in order.”
+There wasn't any heat, light, water, house or lavatory, but thanks to the girls at Good Shepherd’s things were eventually put in order.”
 And he assured his parishioners that they were together embarking on a great and exciting work: “We will build a larger church and a school and a priest home, but the chapel will never be altered.”

-The parish, revived by a Philadelphia-born priest who followed in the footsteps of Saint John Neumann had come a long way.
-At the end of the 60’s it had a membership of 3600 families.
-The school alone had 1200 students.
-The physical facility suited the needs of the parishioners in every way, as a place to worship, to partake of the sacraments, to foster the religious education of the children, to bring the people together in social community and religious activity- to help the members of the parish to Love one another as I have loved you”, and to extend that love in helpful, healing and apostolic ways beyond the physical space in which they were housed.
-Monsignor Klauder used to visit the Neumann tomb in Saint Peter’s Church in Philadelphia when he returned to visit his relatives.
+The parish, revived by a Philadelphia-born priest who followed in the footsteps of St. John Neumann had come a long way.
+At the end of the ’60s, it had a membership of 3,600 families.
+The school alone had 1,200 students.
+The physical facility suited the needs of the parishioners in every way, as a place to worship, to partake of the sacraments, to foster the religious education of the children, to bring the people together in social community and religious activity to help the members of the parish to "love one another as I have loved you," and to extend that love in helpful, healing and apostolic ways beyond the physical space in which they were housed.
+Father Klauder used to visit the Neumann tomb in St. Peter’s Church in Philadelphia when he returned to visit his relatives.
 “I walked in his footsteps all my life- in Philadelphia and at St. John’s.”
-In 1971, at the age of 91 he retired from active ministry.
-He joined Saint John Neumann in heaven the following year.
+In 1971, at the age of 91, he retired from active ministry.
+He joined St. John Neumann in heaven the following year.

-Monsignor Klauder’s ministry at Saint John’s spanned forty five years.
+Father Klauder’s ministry at St. John’s spanned forty-five years.
 His legacy goes beyond bricks and mortar so essential at that moment of parochial growth.
-It touches the spirit which it sought to bring into modern times, that spirit still emanating from the stone Chapel on the spot where Saint John Neumann worshipped and worked.
+It touches the spirit which it sought to bring into modern times, that spirit still emanating from the stone chapel on the spot where St. John Neumann worshipped and worked.
 He taught his flock to look inside themselves, and around them, and out into the world and to find the love of Christ which can move mountains and inspire simple love.
 Wherever he led, his flock followed with trust and confidence.